dsheets/codoc/README.md

 It is important for `--serve` to come first in this command.
 This issue is [tracked](https://github.com/dsheets/codoc/issues/46).

-The HTML documentation will be automatically build and installed in `my-opam-doc/` by **opam doc**.
+The HTML documentation for all packages on the current switch will be created in `my-opam-doc/` by **opam doc**.

 ## The **codoc** tool

-To generate HTML documentation from a build directory, simply run:
+To generate HTML documentation from a build directory containing files compiled with **OCaml** `4.02.1+doc`, simply run:

 ```sh
 codoc doc [CMTI_DIR] -o [OUTPUT_DIR]